Edward Telleria

-Edward Telleria (born 1974) is an artist from the Dominican Republic, known for his paintings of eyes, horses and roses.
+Edward Telleria (born 1974) is an artist from the Dominican Republic.
+He is known for his paintings of eyes, horses and roses.

 Early life and education

-He was born in Santo Domingo, Dominican Republic.
+He was born in 1974 in Santo Domingo, Dominican Republic.
 Telleria received a Bachelor of Fine Arts in 1994 and a Master of Fine Arts in 1996 from the Escuela Nacional de Bellas Artes in Santo Domingo, Dominican Republic.

 Career

 Telleria enrolled in La Escuela Nacional de Bellas Artes in Santo Domingo at the age of 15.
 During his time at La Escuela Nacional de Bellas Artes he won first prize for painting, the highest honor, two years in a row.

 Edward has had a prolific career for an artist of his age.
 In the past twelve years, he has had eight solo shows, both in the Dominican Republic and in the United States.

 Edward has been showing his work in the United States since 2007 at Cortile Gallery in Provincetown, MA.
 He had a solo show at the Cortile Gallery in September 2007.
 Edward participated in a collective exhibition at Brookline Arts Center in March 2009 and appeared on the front page of the Lifestyle/Arts section of the Brookline Tab as a result of the event.
 Edward's work is also shown at Mesa Fine Art in the Dominican Republic.

 Edward has received various awards for his painting in the Dominican Republic.
 His artwork is included in the Dominican Encyclopedia of Plastic and Visual Artists.